rancher/prometheus-federator/README.md

 For more information on ProjectHelmCharts and how to configure the underlying operator, please read the [`README.md` on the chart](packages/prometheus-federator/charts/README.md) or check out the general docs on Helm Project Operators in [`rancher/helm-project-operator`](https://github.com/rancher/helm-project-operator).

 For more information on how to configure the underlying Project Monitoring Stack, please read the [`README.md` of the underlying chart](packages/rancher-project-monitoring/charts/README.md) (`rancher-project-monitoring`).

-## Getting Started

-For more information, see the [Getting Started guide](docs/prometheus-federator/gettingstarted.md).

 ## Developing